The Archive of Disappearance

 In summer 2019 I started working on my long-term project »The Archive of Disappearance« in Iceland: a collection of glacier castings on a scale of 1:10.000.
 The glacier that I archived in Iceland is Sólheimajökull.
 It forms a glacier tongue of Mýrdalsjökull and it is the Icelandic glacier that is currently losing the most of its length and thickness each year since it melts the fastest.

-In a first step, I made the outline mould of the glacier to be cast to scale.
-Next I took the negative form off the glacier with alabaster plaster.
-This surface cast of the glacier was brought from Iceland to Vienna and transformed into a sculpture made out of white concrete.
+In a first step, I made the outline moulds of the glaciers to be cast to scale.
+Next I took the negative form off the glaciers with alabaster plaster.
+These surface casts of the glaciers were brought to my studio in Vienna and transformed into sculptures made out of white concrete.

 Since cement production is responsible for up to 9% of all man-made CO2 emissions, I have chosen concrete as the material for the sculpture.
 There are two reasons for this: cement is required for the production of concrete and CO2 is released when this cement is energy-intensive fired.
 But the greater part of the emitted CO2 is released from the limestone as geogenic CO2 during the firing process.

-This project was funded by a project grant of BKA - Section II - Art and Culture, Austria.
+This project was funded by a project grant of BKA - Section II - Art and Culture, Austria (2019), by a Work Grant of the Federal State of Tyrol, Austria (2020) and by a State Grant for Visual Arts, BMKOES, Austria (2021).